Marquette Players to Watch Against Vermont - First Round

 Marquette Players to Watch

+Olivier-Maxence Prosper is putting up 12.4 points, 0.7 assists and 4.6 rebounds per contest.

-David Joplin puts up 9.3 points, 3.3 rebounds and 0.8 assists per contest.
-Defensively, he averages 0.6 steals and 0.3 blocked shots.
+David Joplin is averaging 9.3 points, 0.8 assists and 3.3 rebounds per contest.

 Marquette Top Performers (Last 10 Games)